Physics-informed DeepCT: Sinogram Wavelet Decomposition Meets Masked Diffusion: Introduction

-The introduction of mask diffusion mitigates these limitations.
-Aversa \textit{et al.}\cite{aversa2023diffinfinitelargemaskimagesynthesis} used a layered diffusion model to generate synthetic segmentation masks for high-fidelity diffusion, reducing reliance on labeled data and preserving image detail and structure.
-Token \textit{et al.}\cite{toker2024satsynthaugmentingimagemaskpairs} used a denoising diffusion probability model to simultaneously generate images and masks, addressing data scarcity in satellite segmentation tasks while ensuring a wide diversity of samples.
-Konz \textit{et al.}\cite{konz2024anatomicallycontrollablemedicalimagegeneration} applied mask diffusion to medical image segmentation, demonstrating its advantages when dealing with complex anatomical structures and reducing the reliance on large amounts of high-quality training data.

-With the successful application of mask diffusion, it has been gradually introduced into the field of SVCT reconstruction.
+To partially address these challenges, masked diffusion encourages the model to attend to critical regions or structural features, thereby enhancing its ability to reconstruct local details in data-scarce settings.
+Moreover, introducing perturbations into the input data can enhance the robustness of the model against missing information and improve the generalization performance of the model.
+Aversa \textit{et al.}\cite{aversa2024diffinfinite} used a layered diffusion model to generate synthetic segmentation masks for high-fidelity diffusion, reducing reliance on labeled data and preserving image detail and structure.
+Toker \textit{et al.}\cite{toker2024satsynthaugmentingimagemaskpairs} used a denoising diffusion probability model to simultaneously generate images and masks, addressing data scarcity in satellite segmentation tasks while ensuring a wide diversity of samples.
+Konz \textit{et al.}\cite{konz2024anatomicallycontrollablemedicalimagegeneration} applied masked diffusion to medical image segmentation, demonstrating its advantages when dealing with complex anatomical structures and reducing the reliance on large amounts of high-quality training data.
+With the successful application of masked diffusion, it has been gradually introduced into the field of SVCT reconstruction.
 For example, Tan \textit{et al.}\cite{tan2024msdiff} proposed a score-based multiscale diffusion model.
-This method introduced a regular mask to reconstruct SVCT, which effectively improved the quality and performance of reconstructed images.
-However, this limits the network's ability to learn diverse data distributions, resulting in insufficient model generalization performance.
+By introducing a regular mask into the SVCT reconstruction framework, this approach effectively improved model performance.
+Nevertheless, the reliance on fixed masking strategies imposes constraints on the network's capacity to learn diverse data distributions, thereby limiting the generalization of the model.